 Jon and Samwell are on duty on top of the Wall.
 Ygritte wants to be the one who kills Jon Snow.
 A petrified Gilly returns with her baby to Castle Rock, reporting about the wildling attack at Mole's Town.
 The Nights Watch prepare for battle.
 The wildling army attack the wall in the night, with giants riding mammoths.
 Jon sets out on a dangerous journey to help set things right.
 Written by

 When Jon Snow comes down from the Wall to join the fighting below, Styr the Magnar of the Thenns recognizes him and charges him with his axe.
-Since Styr joins Tormund and his party in "Two Swords", which is after Jon Snow runs away from the wildlings in "The Rains of Castamere", there is no way Styr could have recognized him in the battle.
+Styr joins Tormund and his party in "Two Swords", which is after Jon Snow runs away from the wildlings in "The Rains of Castamere".
+But Styr would probably have seen him at the Wildling camp.
+He was special as an apparent Night Watch defector.
 See more »

 See more »